Gamete Intrafallopian Tube Transfer (GIFT)

 What happens during the procedure?

-GIFT is a procedure that involves:
+GIFT is a procedure which involves:

 1. Stimulating a woman's eggs using medication